 - Note: There are a number of sample workspaces provided with STVD7 that you can open to get familiar with STVD7.
-These samples are listed in Table 1. - 1 From the main menu, select File>Open Workspace.
+These samples are listed in Table 1 on page 24. - 1 From the main menu, select File>Open Workspace.

 This command opens a window where you can browse to any folder you wish, and select an existing workspace.